Which place is cheaper, Cadiz or Marbella?

 Both Cadiz and Marbella are popular destinations to visit in the autumn with plenty of activities.
 Many travelers come to Marbella for the shopping scene, the music scene, and the natural beauty of the area.
 Also, many visitors come to Cadiz in the autumn for the shopping scene and the natural beauty of the area.

 Marbella is around the same temperature as Cadiz in the autumn.
-The temperature in Marbella is usually 19°C (67°F) in October, and Cadiz stays around 20°C (68°F).
+The daily temperature in Marbella averages around 19°C (67°F) in October, and Cadiz fluctuates around 20°C (68°F).

 It's quite sunny in Cadiz.
 The sun comes out a lot this time of the year in Marbella.
 Marbella usually receives less sunshine than Cadiz during autumn.
 Marbella gets 213 hours of sunny skies, while Cadiz receives 235 hours of full sun in the autumn.